fandm-college/rcs.github.io/cluster/software.md

 sort: 4
 ---

-# Research software on the cluster
+# Accessing software

 Because different software packages sometimes require conflicting dependencies, we will handle installing software.
-You will then access software in your job scripts using one of the following mechanisms:
+You will then access (i.e, load/initialize) software in your job scripts using one of the following mechanisms:

 1. Modules
 2. Conda environments